ryankemper/writings/SARS-CoV-2_and_the_pathological_vs_physiological_distinction.md

 Before we dive into what exactly we mean when we describe a state as "pathological", or when we describe a bacteria or virus as "pathogenic", let's talk about a word that most of us are familiar with: **disease**.

 A *disease* is loosely defined as "a particular abnormal condition that negatively affects the structure or function of all or part of an organism".
-So, in order for something to be called a disease, *it has to actually be causing some type of problem* for the individual in question.
+So, in order for something to be called a disease, *it has to actually represent some type of problem* for the individual in question.

 Now, the term "pathology" refers to, essentially, the study of disfunction, particularly the cause and effects of diseases.
 A "pathological state" is a disease state.
 And thus a "pathogenic" bacteria is a bacteria that is actively causing - or at the least tends to cause - disease.